mweel1/usa_high_level/civil-agencies/us-social-security/index.md

 ### Jail

-License social security agents will be placed in jails, and provide the funding to their personal profile, and book rooms at transitional-housing-organizations provided in the American Internet domain registry.
+Licensed social security agents will be placed in jails, and provide the funding to citizens personal profile, and book rooms at transitional-housing-organizations provided on the American Internet domain registry.

 If they do not choose transitional housing, they must have housing confirmed by the consoler.

-### Requirements

-In-order to receive social security benefits before retirement one must be looking or a job, or be in school for a period of time set by the district.
-Social security will request access for school registration, and the jobs that were applied for to enforce laws.

-If citizens do not apply for jobs, or goto school they will be admitted to a social security run intuition where all services will be provided to them.
-With this, all mental institutions with a local social security presents will be acquired from the state.

 ## Federal Social Security Agent Licensing